Home

 Maximum size: 60 mm (Kay, 1979).

-Natural history: Actinocyclus verrucosus is a rare species reported from protected to exposed rocky habitats.
+Natural history: On Maui Actinocyclus verrucosus is a rare species reported from protected to exposed rocky habitats.
+However, it may sometimes be common in protected habitats on Oahu.
 It occurs in tide pools and subtidally.
 It lays a white egg mass.
 (Kay, 1979).

-Distribution: Maui and Oahu: widely distributed in the Indo-Pacific.
+Distribution: Maui, Oahu and Kauai: widely distributed in the Indo-Pacific.

 Photo: Scott Johnson: 19 mm: Hale'iwa, Oahu; July 7, 1979.